hyperspy/hyperspy/doc/user_guide/io.rst

 Some file formats store some extra information about the data, which can be stored in "attributes".
-If HyperSpy manages to read some extra information about the data it stores it in :py:attr:`~.signal.Signal.original_metadata` attribute.
-Also, it is possible that other information will be mapped by HyperSpy to a standard location where it can be used by some standard routines, the :py:attr:`~.signal.Signal.metadata` attribute.
+If HyperSpy manages to read some extra information about the data it stores it in :py:attr:`~.signal.BaseSignal.original_metadata` attribute.
+Also, it is possible that other information will be mapped by HyperSpy to a standard location where it can be used by some standard routines, the :py:attr:`~.signal.BaseSignal.metadata` attribute.

 To print the content of the parameters simply: